Learn About Crimes Against Children

 Consequences of a Child Molestation Conviction

-Those convicted of child molestation face long prison sentences and must register as a sex offender.
+Those convicted of child molestation face long prison sentences and must register as sex offenders.
+Learn how states define and punish acts of child sex abuse.

 Child Abuse & Endangerment